LambdaFiend/ImpLam/README.md

 Y F % F (Y F)

-Don't forget that the spaces are redundant, this is the same as what's above:
+Don't forget that the spaces are not necessary; this is the same as what's above:

+YF % F(YF)

+In order to be able to use it, one should employ normal order reduction.
+Notice that:

-YF % FYF
+YF % (\f.(\x.f(xx))(\x.f(xx))) F ->β (\x.F(xx))(\x.F(xx)) ->β F((\x.F(xx))(\x.F(xx))

+Now, assuming F is not in β normal form (if it were, there would be no βNF), we would have to proceed (as we have until now) with the outermost reduction, that is, apply F to the new YF which has been produced.
+That's why all recursive terms which rely on Y Combinator require you to have as the outermost abstraction (usually written as "h" or "g") to be reserved for the following YF. (also note that YF is one beta reduction/expansion away from (\x.F(xx))(\x.F(xx))) (beta expansion is the opposite of a reduction).
+Today I'm parentheses spirited, it seemeth.

+I will show two terms where the Y Combinator - that is, recursion - is used:

+Factorial definition:
+FACT % Y \hn.if (ISZERO n)
+                C1
+                (MULT n (h (PRED n)))

+A recursive version of equals for church numerals: equals' % \hnm.if (or (ISZERO n) (ISZERO m))
+                  (and (ISZERO n) (ISZERO m))
+                  (h (PRED n) (PRED m))

+In case you're not familiar with iszero, mult or pred, I suggest you take a look at the encodings I gave.
+It will be all the more worthwhile if you read actual didactic documents.
+It's worth it to understand how these terms come to be.

 ## Typing, Turing Completeness, Total Lambda Calculus, etc OVERVIEW ONLY

-Complicated and takes a while to think through how not to extend myself too far (also in order to avoid spouting nonsense).
+Complicated and takes a while to think through how not to extend myself too far (also (and mainly, really) in order to avoid spouting nonsense).
+Update: Maybe I won't include this.
+Either that, or further simplification is on the way.

 # What is to be done (very much generally speaking)
-Eta Reductions (should be quick)

 The interface should be intuitive enough, although totally unappealing and forcing.
-In any case, the interface will be grealy improved sometime.
+In any case, it shall be grealy improved, sometime.

-Currently, the only form of reducing is not the most efficient one (it runs the AST for each reduction!).
-The optimization will only cover cases when you only want to see printed the Normal Form (final result).
+Currently, the only form of reducing is not the most efficient one (It runs the whole AST for each reduction!
+Is there a better method?).
+The optimization will only cover cases when you only want to see printed the Normal Form (final result) (hopefully this is possible, although I'm a little skeptical considering lambda calculus has some (super serious) trouble defining reductions as atomic operations computationally).

-Soon, I'll add a chain reducing function (only traverses teh AST once).
+Thus, soon I'll be adding a chain reducing function (only traverses the AST once).

 I will also add a way of showing whether it was an eta or a beta reduction done for each step.

 Many other improvements will be made, for example environment variables and libraries.

 More control and flexibility for the interface.
 And so on...
+This might take a while, I'll be rather busy until summer's here.